The Greek Market

 The National Organization for Medicines (EOF) was established in 1983, with Act 1316, and is a public entity of the Ministry of Health & Social Solidarity.
 The Agency’s Mission Statement was established by Presidential Decree 142 in 1989.
 The Presidential Decree defines the Agency’s legal framework, its function as the National Competent Authority, and its formal organizational structure.

-The responsibility for pricing of pharmaceuticals lies with the National Drug Organization (EOF) who issues the official prices having the consent of the Minister of Health.
+The responsibility for pricing of pharmaceuticals lies with the National Organisation for Medicines (EOF) that issues the official prices having the consent of the Minister of Health.
 The prices of pharmaceuticals are published in a Price Bulletin.
 A medicine cannot be marketed unless it has been granted a price.

 MINISTRY OF HEALTH